Uniform K-stability of polarized spherical varieties: Example: Blowup of Q 3 along

 We have \(\DHpol(x\alpha+yf)=2x\), \(\coDHpol\equiv 1\), \(\lebesgue = 2 \mathop{dx}\mathop{dy}\) in the coordinates \(x\alpha+yf\), \(\lebesgueBoundary|_{E_1}=\lebesgueBoundary|_{E_3} = 2\mathop{dx}\) if we parametrize by \(x\) and \(\lebesgueBoundary|_{E_0}=\lebesgueBoundary|_{E_2} = \mathop{dy}\).
 We thus have

 and

-By similar computations, we can check wether the barycenter condition involved in our theorem, or equivalently, the \(\group\)-stc K-polystability, holds.
+By similar computations, we can check whether the barycenter condition involved in our theorem, or equivalently, the \(\group\)-stc K-polystability, holds.
 This amounts to the two conditions \(\LFunctional(f^{\vee})=0\) and \(\LFunctional(-\alpha^{\vee})>0\).
-The first of these conditions is automatic by symmetry of the moment polytopes and Duistermaat-Heckman polynomial.
-We compute the second, using the expression with a boundary integral as for \(2\scalar\), we obtain
+The first of these conditions is automatic by the symmetry of the moment polytopes and Duistermaat--Heckman polynomial.
+We compute the second, using the expression with a boundary integral as for \(2\scalar\); we obtain